apache/couchdb/share/doc/src/intro/security.rst

 Now let's share field ``name``.
 First, setup the ``public_fields`` configuration option.
-Remember, that this action requires administrator's privileges and the next command will ask for password for user `admin`, assuming that he is the server administrator::
+Remember, that this action requires administrator's privileges and the next command will ask for password for user `admin`, assuming that they are the server administrator::

   curl -X PUT http://localhost:5984/_config/couch_http_auth/public_fields \